Broderick Lab

 Graduate Students

 Sneha earned her B.S. in Microbial Biology from the University of California, Berkeley, in 2021 where she studied the role of gut microbes in detoxifying the diets of herbivorous insects.
-She joined the lab in 2022 and is interested in the effect of interactions between environmental microbes and gut microbes on Drosophila melanogaster.
+She joined the lab in 2022 and is investigating the effects of the Drosophila melanogaster microbiome and immune response on pathogen evolution.
+She is also examining pH mediated interactions between diet, the microbiome, and pathogens.

 Harjit earned her B.S in Biology from Rutgers University-Camden where she studied Circadian Clock and Photoperiodism in Drosophila melanogaster.
 She joined the Broderick Lab in spring of 2022.
 Harjit is interested in exploring how seasonality effects microbe-microbe interactions in D.melanogaster.